American Comedy Archives

 The project is the brainchild of Bill Dana, a 1950 Emerson graduate with a distinguished career in comedy as a performer, writer, and producer.
 Dana and Project Manager Jenni Matz conducted interviews with a veritable “who’s who” of comedic history.

 More than 60 interviews were conducted between 2005 and 2007 and include such luminaries as Phyllis Diller, Dick Gregory, Don Knotts, Norman Lear, Bob Newhart, Tom Poston, Paul Rodriguez, Dick Van Dyke, Betty White, and Jonathan Winters.
-You can read excerpts from the interviews, view the full list of interviewees, view the list of collections, or arrange a visit to the Archives.
+You can read excerpts from the interviews, browse our transcripts, view the list of collections, or arrange a visit to the Archives.